UTSC-CSCC01-Software-Engineering-I/term-group-project-c01s25-project-my-dormstore/doc/sprint1/sprint-01.review.md

 - **Basic Cart Functionality**

   Users can add and remove items from the cart.
-Cart state is managed using context and properly reflected in the UI.
+Cart state is managed using context.

   ![cart](./images/Cart.png)